 Since we are at the beginning of the 60s, the dial lume is made of radium.

 The second hand is unpainted and straight.
+It sligrhly longer than the dial and goes over the bezel.

 The subdial hands are unpainted and also looking like tiny leafs.